List of Kamen Rider OOO characters: World of OOO

-The World of OOO (オーズの世界, Ōzu no Sekai) is an alternate universe that the "prime" version of Shintaro Goto accidentally enters while testing the Birth Driver X and appears exclusively in the web series OOO 10th Kamen Rider Birth: Secret Story of the Birth of Birth X. In this universe, Hina Izumi and Chiyoko Shiraishi become Kamen Riders OOO and Birth respectively instead of Eiji Hino, Akira Date, and Goto; Ankh is a scientist who fulfills Kiyoto Maki's role of developing Medal-based Rider systems while remaining an ally to the Riders; the primary Greeed are the Riders' allies instead of enemies, with Uva serving as Hina's partner; and Date is the CEO of the Date Foundation who becomes the Kyoryu Greeed instead of Maki.
+The World of OOO (オーズの世界, Ōzu no Sekai) is an alternate universe that the "prime" version of Shintaro Goto accidentally enters while testing the Birth Driver X and appears exclusively in the web series OOO 10th Kamen Rider Birth: Secret Story of the Birth of Birth X. In this universe, Hina Izumi and Chiyoko Shiraishi become Kamen Riders OOO and Birth respectively instead of Eiji Hino, Akira Date, and Goto; Ankh is a scientist who fulfills Kiyoto Maki's role of developing Medal-based Rider systems while remaining an ally to the Riders; the primary Greeed are the Riders' allies instead of enemies, with Uva serving as Hina's partner; and Date is the CEO of the Date Foundation who becomes the Kyouryu Greeed instead of Maki.